Janet Long: 2006 campaign

 as well as the Tampa Bay Builders Association and The Pinellas Realtor Organization.

 In November, she defeated Republican Dottie Reeder with a 554-vote margin, flipping the seat to the Democrats.

 As a freshman representative, Long was appointed to the Insurance Committee, the Education Innovation & Career Preparation Committee, Military & Veterans' Affairs Committee, and the Schools & Learning Council.
 She was one of three Pinellas County representatives to support school vouchers (corporate-tax-credit scholarships), along with Bill Heller and Darryl Rouson.

 Long sponsored a bill that would prohibit local governments from spending public money on "political advertisement or electioneering communication."

 She opposed a 2008 bill, HB 257, that required pregnant women to have a sonogram before undergoing a first-trimester abortion.
-She and state Senator Dennis L. Jones supported legislative action to require airports, universities and state agencies to recycle.
+She and state Senator Dennis Jones supported legislative action to require airports, universities and state agencies to recycle.
 Opponents of the bill said it would cost too much.

 In August 2008, Long told the Pinellas Park Kiwanis Club that she supports taxing Internet sales as a possible solution to state budget problems.
 She said that Florida had grown markedly since the tax codes were first written, and that they needed updating.

 Prior to the 2008 election, Long spoke of the need to create a wind insurance program and improve property insurance.
 She also expressed concern over the tax burden of low-income seniors, first-time home buyers, and small business owners.
 She advocated improvements in health care, such as electronic record keeping and affordable drugs for seniors.
 She received the endorsement of the Sierra Club and the St. Petersburg Times.
 The Republican Party was impressed enough with her that it invited her to change parties.
 The Times lauded what it called her "clear-headedness" for her stances on reviewing special taxing districts (such as the Pinellas Park Water Management District), looking into consolidating state law enforcement agencies, and modifying the requirements for Bright Futures scholarships.

 In 2008, Long defeated Republican Christopher Peters, a lifeguard at Fort De Soto Park, with 58 percent of the vote.
 He was a substitute candidate, recruited to run after Republican Terry Sanchez withdrew her candidacy in September.
 After the election, Long said she looked forward to working on tax reform and health care legislation.

 In 2010, Long was defeated by Republican Larry Ahern, who won with 50% of the vote compared to Long's 44%.